Reds vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 16 doubles, seven home runs, 32 walks and 23 RBI (53 total hits).
-He's also swiped seven bases.
+- Goldschmidt has 55 hits with 16 doubles, nine home runs, 33 walks and 25 RBI.
+He's also stolen seven bases.

 Goldschmidt Recent Games